 - Follow federal guidelines regarding social distancing and prevention.
 Maintain 6 feet of distance between yourself and other shoppers/grocery store employees.
 Pay particular attention when standing in line and continue to observe the 6-foot rule at all times.

-- If possible, go to the store during off-peak hours when the store is less crowded.
-If you are a senior, try to shop during the Senior Hours that are offered at grocery stores in the community.
+- Go to the store during off-peak hours when the store is less crowded.

 - Discard any disposable grocery bags upon unpacking your groceries and disinfect counters and surfaces where bags may have been placed for unpacking.

 - Always wash your hands after handling food packaging and before eating.

 Please keep in mind, the FDA has stated that there is no evidence that COVID-19 is transmitted via food.
 It is a respiratory-borne virus and therefore the risk of contracting it through food or food packaging is extremely low.
 The main risk to an individual is thought to be from exposure to another person with COVID-19, who is symptomatic or asymptomatic, and touching one’s face or mouth after coming into contact with an infected surface.

 Meals on Wheels Montgomery County is now providing a new transportation program for disabled and senior Veterans in our community.
 Free rides will be available to the Michael E. DeBakey VA Medical Hospital.
 For residents in need of a ride, please contact Sherry at Meals on Wheels Transportation at 936-756-5855.
 Turnaround time is approximately one (1) week to get a client on the program.